Board

 Kristin Baxter (she/her)

 Though she does not think of herself as an activist, as a board member and singer in The Choral Project, she feels like she can be the voice of those in need as the power of music is realized and shared with the world.
-As a retired speech pathologist, she helped people to literally find their voice through neuro-atypical challenges, injury, disease, or often requiring divergent thinking and creative solutions.
+As a retired speech pathologist, she helped people to literally find their voice through neuro-atypical challenges, injury, or disease, often requiring divergent thinking and creative solutions.
 As a board member, Kristin strives to celebrate diversity and inclusivity, which gives everyone the power to feel like they belong to something bigger than themselves.

 Jason Brittsan (he/him)